 What of the industrial period though, when women “didn’t” brew?
 Of course, some did.
 There is probably a large group, especially connected to smaller breweries, who worked closely with their husbands even though not possessing a formal role.
 This area needs further study and probably will be quite revealing.

 Other cases, where women assumed formal roles as brewery owners, managers, or brewers, are not common but documented.
 There is the case of Susannah Oland in Canada.
-Another was a brewer in Leeds, England circa 1940 with the Corporation Tavern, Miss Charlotte Castleow.
+Another was a brewer in Leeds, U.K. ca. 1940 with the Corporation Tavern, Miss Charlotte Castleow.

-Earlier known as Palace Hotel, it was associated to Charles Castleow, presumably her late father, or another relation.
+Earlier known as the Palace Hotel, it was associated with Charles Castleow, presumably her late father or another relation.
 According to an April 22, 1940 report in the Evening Star of Washington, D.C., she brewed over 300 gal. of beer per week in the family brewery with a male assistant.

-Another female brewer was the famous “Madame Rose”, of Liefman’s, in Belgium.
+Another female brewer is the famous “Madame Rose”, of Liefman’s, in Belgium, now retired.
 No doubt there were more.
-War conditions may have brought some into North American and European brewhouses in the two World Wars, although I am not aware of a specific case (Castleow had worked in her brewery since childhood).
+War conditions may have brought some into North American and European brewhouses in the two World Wars, although I am not aware of a specific case (Charlotte Castleow had worked in the brewery since childhood).